-I am an ICR Fellow and Junior Team Leader at the Institute of Cancer Research (ICR) in London, UK.
-I lead the Systems Chemical Biology Team within the Division of Cancer Therapeutics that aims at developing public chemical biology resources, uncovering how drugs work at a systems level and developing computational methods to design multi-target drugs that tackle cancer drug resistance.
+I am a La Caixa Junior Leader Fellow & Junior PI at the Bellvitge Biomedical Research Institute (IDIBELL) and the Catalan Institute of Oncology (ICO) in Barcelona (Spain).
+I lead the Chemical Biology & Drug Design Laboratory that aims at developing public chemical biology resources, uncovering how drugs work at a systems level, developing computational methods to design multi-target drugs that tackle cancer drug resistance and discovering safer and more effective anti-cancer therapeutics.

 This personal webpage aims to comprehensively collect all my research and publications, from papers to presentations and science dissemination activities.
 I will also try to regularly comment on the science I feel more close to.
 Welcome!